gliu-github/Time-Series-Predictions-Using-LSTM-and-SARIMA/README.md

 "codes" and "notebook" are LSTM and SARIMA codes in python and jupyter notebook, respectively.

-"Time_Series_Prediction.pptx" provides more details in terms of model details.
+"Time_Series_Prediction.pptx" provides more details about the methods.

 The data used here are vehicle trip records in New York from 2015 to mid 2018

 ## SECTION 2, Web Visulization

-<b> NOTE: the dataset here is zillow house price in the US, model used here is lSTM from a previous project. </b>
+<b> NOTE: dataset here is the US zillow house prices, predictive model used here is lSTM from a previous project. </b>

-To see the result, run a python server with the "visualization/UI" folder as root.
+To check the result, run a python server with the "visualization/UI" folder as root.

     python -m http.server